 Once peeled, give it a quick wash to eliminate the skin.
 Mash it/ tear it roughly and grind it in a mixer.
 Smooth or rough its up to you, but I did smoothly.

 Heat a kadai with oil and temper with jeera.
 Add finely chopped onion, fry till transparent.
 Add ginger garlic paste and fry for a minute.

-Add finely chopped tomatoes, salt, 1/2 tsp of garam masala, red chilli powder and turmeric.
+Add finely chopped tomatoes, salt, ½ teaspoon of garam masala, red chilli powder and turmeric.
 Fry till everything becomes mushy.

-Lastly heat 2 tsp of oil, switch off the flame, add garam masala immediately and stir it.
+Lastly heat 2 teaspoon of oil, switch off the flame, add garam masala immediately and stir it.
 Pour it to the gravy and mix well.
 Add coriander leaves lastly and mix well.